AI-DL-Conference/ESWADataCode/README.md

 ## Dataset Preprocessing
 We have shown the details of dataset preprocessing in the paper and the embeddings are in respective subdirectories:
-GRU:
-Embeddings: RNN/yes.npy and RNN/no.npy
-Label: ./label_yes.npy and ./label_no.npy

 GRU + GNN:
 Embeddings: RNN+GNN/yes22.npy and RNN+GNN/no22.npy